 RTLB training and support for study

-Teachers appointed to RTLB positions are required to complete the Postgraduate Diploma in Specialist Teaching endorsed in Learning and Behaviour, unless they have:
+Teachers appointed to permanent full-time or job share RTLB positions are required to complete the Postgraduate Diploma in Specialist Teaching endorsed in Learning and Behaviour, unless they have:

 1. been given an exemption by the Secretary; or